bakkbone/bakkbone-florist-companion/trunk/readme.txt

 = How do I get support? =

-If the plugin isn't functioning as it should or you'd like to suggest a feature, please use the support forum here on the WordPress Plugin Repository.
-If you require assistance setting up the plugin and/or your website, please contact us [via our website](https://www.floristwebsites.com.au/).
+If the plugin isn't functioning as it should, please use the [support forum here on the WordPress.org Plugin Repository](https://wordpress.org/support/plugin/bakkbone-florist-companion/).

+If you require assistance setting up the plugin and/or your website, please contact us [via our website](https://www.floristwebsites.com.au/) for paid support.

 == Screenshots ==